pallets/werkzeug/docs/wrappers.rst

       A :class:`Headers` object representing the response headers.

-   .. attribute:: status_code

-      The response status as integer.

    .. attribute:: direct_passthrough

       If ``direct_passthrough=True`` was passed to the response object or if